Chenxi0106/AWS-SAA-C02-Study-Guide/README.md

 An Amazon EBS volume is a durable, block-level storage device that you can attach to a single EC2 instance.
 You can think of EBS as a cloud-based virtual hard disk.
 You can use EBS volumes as primary storage for data that requires frequent updates, such as the system drive for an instance or storage for a database application.
 You can also use them for throughput-intensive applications that perform continuous disk scans.

 ### EBS Key Details:
-- EBS volumes persist independently from the running life of an EC2 instance.
+- EBS volumes persist independently from the running life of an EC2 instance.Wherever your EC2 instance is, your volume for it is going to be in the same availability zone [single AZ/ 99.999% SLA.]
 - Each EBS volume is automatically replicated within its Availability Zone to protect from both component failure and disaster recovery (similar to Standard S3).
 - There are five different types of EBS Storage:
   - General Purpose (SSD)
+  -   GP2/GP3:general purpose
   - Provisioned IOPS (SSD, built for speed)
+  -   IO1/IO2: high performance
   - Throughput Optimized Hard Disk Drive (magnetic, built for larger data loads)
   - Cold Hard Disk Drive (magnetic, built for less frequently accessed workloads)
+  -   st1/sc1: cold storage
   - Magnetic
-- EBS Volumes offer 99.999% SLA.
-- Wherever your EC2 instance is, your volume for it is going to be in the same availability zone
 - An EBS volume can only be attached to one EC2 instance at a time.
 - After you create a volume, you can attach it to any EC2 instance in the same availability zone.
 - Amazon EBS provides the ability to create snapshots (backups) of any EBS volume and write a copy of the data in the volume to S3, where it is stored redundantly in multiple Availability Zones
 - An EBS snapshot reflects the contents of the volume during a concrete instant in time.
+- **AMI**
 - An image (AMI) is the same thing, but includes an operating system and a boot loader so it can be used to boot an instance.
 - AMIs can also be thought of as pre-baked, launchable servers.
 AMIs are always used when launching an instance.
 - When you provision an EC2 instance, an AMI is actually the first thing you are asked to specify.
 You can choose a pre-made AMI or choose your own made from an EBS snapshot.